The aeroplane models of Lilienthal

 Small Wing-flapping Machine 1893-96

-Building on his reliable glider design, Lilienthal attempted to add wing-flapping for motion power.
-Both muscle-power propulsion and motor-power propulsion were planned.
+Building upon his reliable existing glider design, Lilienthal attempted to add wing-flapping for motive propulsion.
+Both muscle-power and motor-power propulsion were planned.
 In 1894 the first carbonic acid engine was ready for use.
-The results from the tests of the wing-flapping machine were not encouraging at first.
-Nevertheless, Lilienthal continued with his attempts to imitate the wing flapping of birds.
+Initially, results from tests of the wing-flapping machine were not encouraging.
+Nevertheless, Lilienthal continued with his attempts to imitate wing flapping of birds.

 wing span: 22 ft.